en

 }

-Primary step is to create a structure that will accept product information.
+The primary step is to create a structure that will accept product information.

 product_details = []

 Enumerating URL pages works in the following way: For every URL page, a GET request is initiated with a randomly chosen User-Agent and a proxy.
-After an HTML response is returned, it is parsed for the product details including the name, price, and reviews.
-The relevant details are saved in the dictionary data structure which is later added to the list previously created.
+After an HTML response is returned, it is parsed for the product details, including the name, price, and reviews.
+The relevant details are saved in the dictionary data structure, which is later added to the list previously created.

 for url in product_urls: